web3infra-foundation/mega/README.md

 # Mega - A Monorepo Platform Engine

-Mega is building a monorepo engine like Google's Piper to enable Git and trunk-based development at scale.
+Mega is developing a monorepo engine similar to Google's Piper using Rust, which will facilitate Git and trunk-based development on a large scale.

 ## Git Compatible